Gklimo/biographica_task/README.md

 ### TODO:
 1. **Implement Upserts**:
-   - Modify the loading step to perform upserts to avoid table replacement.
+   - Modify the loading step to perform upserts to avoid full table refresh.

 2. **DBT Integration**:
    - Use dbt for managing transformations, validation, and generating data lineage.